 MUNICIPAL COOPERATION AND COORDINATION GOAL

-To promote cooperation coordination of Township actions with surrounding municipalities.
+To promote long-lasting cooperation, coordination and consultation of Township actions with Indigenous communities and surrounding municipalities.
 Moreover, the Township will build constructive, cooperative relationships through meaningful engagement with Indigenous communities and coordinate to facilitate Traditional Indigenous Knowledge sharing in land use planning processes.
 The Township shall also engage with Indigenous communities and coordinate on land use planning matters as they pertain to Indigenous rights, the Duty to Consult, and Free Prior and Informed Consent.

 The Township recognizes that Indigenous communities are limited in terms of resources and capacity and therefore shall ensure the Duty to Consult is upheld and provide notification to Indigenous communities at the earliest possible stage of the planning process for development projects and municipal land use planning documents to ensure that concerns or impacts to the Indigenous community can be solved efficiently and strategically.